 Some apps like Apple Notes and Pages display dedicated undo and redo buttons.
 Usually, they appear as curved arrow icons.
 Use them when needed.

-Check out next: How to use your Mac’s keyboard, mouse, and trackpad seamlessly and wirelessly with your iPad
+Also, check out: How to use your Mac’s keyboard, mouse, and trackpad seamlessly and wirelessly with your iPad